FACTBOX-China's reform tally since November policy meeting

 March 24 - China simplifies review procedures for mergers and acquisitions.

-March 21 - The securities regulator issues rules for a pilot programme allowing listed companies to issue preferred shares.
+March 21 - The securities regulator issues rules for a pilot program allowing listed companies to issue preferred shares.

 March 20 - The foreign exchange regulator relaxes curbs on foreign investment in China's stock market.